-While the drought was in full swing, the effort to save water in the state was heightened in 2015 during the fourth-straight year of drought and as the state experienced its lowest snowpack ever recorded.
+While the drought was in full swing, the effort to save water in the state was heightened in 2015 when the state experienced its lowest snowpack ever recorded.
 On April 1, 2015, Gov. Jerry Brown ordered first-ever, statewide water reductions.

 The mandatory reductions were suspended in May of 2016 following a successful year of water savings in which Californians cut their urban water use by 24 percent compared to 2013.

 Still, on May 9, 2016, Gov. Brown issued a new executive order calling for permanent water use efficiency and asking that Californians make water conservation a way of life.
 Most communities then set their own conservation standards based on a three-year “stress test” projection.

 With this in mind, there are several ways to conserve water at your home by fixing leaks in faucets and toilets, and reducing shower times.
 Outside water use presents a huge opportunity for savings since it can account for anywhere from 50 percent of a home’s total water use in the cooler areas to 80 percent in the hotter, desert regions.

 - During the cooler parts of the day.
 Do not water between 10 a.m. and 6 p.m., otherwise some of the water will be lost to evaporation.
 Early morning is better than dusk; watering at dusk can lead to growth of fungus.
 Save 25 gallons of water.

 - Adjust or deactivate automatic sprinklers on cool, overcast days, and when it’s raining.
 Turn them back on only when needed.

 - Avoiding watering on windy days as it can push the water to the sidewalks and too much of it can be lost to evaporation..

 - Adjust your sprinkler heads so that the water lands on the lawn or garden where it belongs: and not on the sidewalk or street.
 Save 15 gallons each watering time.